lyrasis/kiba-extend/doc/common_patterns_tips_tricks.md

 This assumes `:prep__objects` is registered as a job.

 This is being used in the publicly available `kiba-tms` project, in the auto-config generation and to-do check processes.
 [Examples](https://github.com/lyrasis/kiba-tms/search?q=Kiba%3A%3AExtend%3A%3ACommand%3A%3ARun.job)

+Since 4.0.0, you can use [the `Kiba::Extend::Job.output?` method](https://lyrasis.github.io/kiba-extend/Kiba/Extend/Job.html#output%3F-class_method) to check that a job writes a file with actual data rows in it.
+This is helpful if you start writing dynamic/reusable code for projects that might not all have the exact same data.
+You can conditionally run some parts of a pipeline, only if the data is present.